Motlatsi-Elliot/Myth_Match/README.md

 <img width="200" height="300" alt="Media Player 5_3_2026 5_21_48 PM" src="https://github.com/user-attachments/assets/b4f71656-cab6-4db2-bd74-9824e32bee4d" />

-:Shows all 10 questions with the correct answrs and a short explanation for each
+:Shows all 10 questions with the correct answers and a short explanation for each

-:The BACK TO SCORE button to will to the score screen
+:The BACK TO SCORE button that  will go back to the score screen

 ## Project Structure
   1. #### Tracking Variable